whiteribbonalliance/admindashboard/README.md

 The following functionalities are included:

 - Download all campaign data.
-- Download campaign data between dates (requires the field `ingestion_time` in the CSV file).
+- Download campaign data between dates (requires the field `ingestion_time` in the CSV file used in the back-end).
 - Download campaign countries breakdown.
-- Download campaign source files breakdown (requires the field `data_source` in the CSV file).
+- Download campaign source files breakdown (requires the field `data_source` in the CSV file used in the back-end).

 ## Environment variables